CT1012/CT1012/README.md

 # CT1012

-Thois is my first commit practice.
+This is my first commit practice.